cmu-sei/iides/documentation/objects/organization.md

 # Organization

 The organization(s) involved in the incident.
 At least one organization, the victim organization, should be included as part of an incident bundle.
 There may be other organizations involved, such as a competitor organization that benefitted from stolen data or pass through organization that received kickbacks.
 The victim organization(s) include all organizations negatively impacted by the incident, not just the organization(s) that employed the insider.
+An organization may have one or more jobs.
+An organization may have one or more stressors.
+An organization may have one or more relationships with other organizations.

 ## Properties